tumregels/asciiviewer/README.md

 ### Manual setup

-First step is to install [miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) which requires no admin priviledges.
+First step is to install [uv](https://docs.astral.sh/uv/getting-started/installation/).

 Open a new terminal and clone or [download](https://github.com/tumregels/asciiviewer/archive/master.zip) the project